shoaibubaid/everything_depends_on_your_hammer/readme.md

     ```bash
     python3 3_find_fault_locations.py
     ```
-    - This generates `useful_addresses.csv` that consists of all exploitable offsets
+    - This generates `useful_addresses.csv` that consists of all exploitable offsets.
+    - Basically, it flips each of the 8 bits one at a time for all the address locations.
+First, we check if the process continues till the end.
+If yes, we check if the generated signature is invalid or not.
+If the signature is invalid, which is what we want, we check if we can exploit the signature from that location.

 6. **collect valid signatures**
     - In this step, we collect valid signatures for extraction purposes